grafana/tempo/docs/sources/tempo/api_docs/pushing-spans-with-http.md

 The easiest way to get the trace is to execute a simple curl command to Tempo.
 The returned format is [OTLP](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/trace/v1/trace.proto).

-1. Replace the trace ID in the curl command with the trace ID that was generated from the push (you could use Grafana’s Explorer page to find this, as shown in the previous section).
+1. Replace the trace ID in the `curl` command with the trace ID that was generated from the push.
+This information is is in the data that's sent with the `curl`.
+You could use Grafana’s Explorer page to find this, as shown in the previous section.

 ```bash
 curl http://localhost:3200/api/traces/5b8efff798038103d269b633813fc700